toiletbril/toiletline/README.txt

 toiletline
 ----------------
-Tiny single-header library for immediate shell, meant to replace a small subset of GNU Readline, and work on both Linux and Windows.
+Tiny, crossplatform, single-header shell library, meant to replace a small subset of GNU Readline, and work on both Linux and Windows.

-All features like character echo and key handling are implemented from scratch.
 NOTE: On Windows, UTF-8 locale feature is required for proper multibyte character support.

-Any help finding bugs is appreciated.

 Current features